The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

-The level of hCG is highest in the early morning, because urine is most concentrated at this time.
-So in early days of pregnancy, there are higher chances of an accurate result, if the test is carried out using the first morning urine sample.
-Similarly, excessive fluid intake before taking the pregnancy test can dilute (hence lower) hCG level in urine and the level may not be detected resulting in a false negative result.
+The level of hCG is highest in the early morning because urine is most concentrated at this time.
+So in the early days of pregnancy, there are higher chances of an accurate result, if the test is carried out using the first-morning urine sample.
+Similarly, excessive fluid intake before taking the pregnancy test can dilute (hence lower) the hCG level in urine and the level may not be detected resulting in a false-negative result.

 Affect of Medication on Pregnancy Test Results

-Intake of antibiotics, painkillers or birth control pills do not affect the test result.
+Intake of antibiotics, painkillers, or birth control pills does not affect the test result.

 How to Purchase and Store a Home Pregnancy Test Kit

-Most of the kits work on the same.
+Most of the kits work on the same principle.
 So brand becomes a personal choice.
-Some brands are less sensitive in early days than other.
-Please go throught user leaflet to find that.
+Some brands are less sensitive in the early days than others.
+Please go through the user leaflet to find that.

 Otherwise, any kit can be purchased as they all work on the same principle of detecting hCG level.